smerchan/smerchan.github.io/_posts/2019-01-01-Machine-Learning-Glossary.md

 [A](#A) .
 [B](#B) .
 [C](#C) .
 [D](#D) .
 [E](#E) .
 [F](#F) .
 [G](#G) .
 [H](#H) .
 [I](#I) .
 [J](#J) .
 [K](#K) .
 [L](#L) .
 [M](#M) .
 [N](#N) .
 [O](#O) .
 [P](#P) .
 [Q](#Q) .
 [R](#R) .
 [S](#S) .
 [T](#T) .
 [U](#U) .
 [V](#V) .
 [W](#W) .
 [X](#X) .
 [Y](#Y) .
 [Z](#Z)

 ## A<a name="A"></a>
 * **AUC**<a name="AUC"></a>: AUC is the **A**rea **U**nder the Receiver Operating Characteristic (ROC) **C**urve.
-ROC curve is obtained by varying the classification threshold of a binary classifier and plotting the true positive rate ([TPR](#TPR)) against the false positive rate ([FPR](#FPR)) at each threhold.
-It is a popular classification performance metric and has several nice properties like being independent of decision threshold, being robust to class imbalance in data and so on.
+ROC curve is obtained by varying the classification threshold of a binary classifier and plotting the true positive rate ([TPR](#TPR)) against the false positive rate ([FPR](#FPR)) at each threshold.
+It is a popular classification performance metric and has several nice properties like being independent of decision threshold, being robust to the class imbalance in data and so on.
   * Useful links: [Video Explanation of AUC](https://www.youtube.com/watch?v=OAl6eAyP-yo) \| [Probabilistic interpretation of AUC](https://www.alexejgossmann.com/auc/)

 [Back to Top](#top)

 ## B<a name="B"></a>
 * **Bagging**<a name="Bagging"></a>: Bagging is a procedure that produces several different training sets of the same size with replacement and then trains a machine learning model for each set.
-The predictions are produced by taking majority vote in a [classification](#Classification) task and by averaging in a [regression](#Regression) task.
+The predictions are produced by taking a majority vote in a [classification](#Classification) task and by averaging in a [regression](#Regression) task.
 Bagging helps in reducing variance from models.
   * Also see: [Random Forest](#RF)
   * Useful links: [Video explanation by Udacity](https://www.youtube.com/watch?v=2Mg8QD0F1dQ) \| [Blog post on Medium](https://medium.com/@harishkandan95/bagging-the-skill-of-bagging-bootstrap-aggregating-83c18dcabdf1)
-* **Bias Variance Trade-off**<a name="bias-variance"></a>: Bias here refers to the difference between average prediction of a model and target value the model is trying to predict.
+* **Bias-Variance Trade-off**<a name="bias-variance"></a>: Bias here refers to the difference between the average prediction of a model and target value the model is trying to predict.
 Variance refers to the variability in the model predictions for a given data point because of its sensitivity to small fluctuations in the training set.
 If our model is too simple and has very few parameters then it may have high bias and low variance.
-On the other hand if our model has large number of parameters, then it may have high variance and low bias.
+On the other hand, if our model has a large number of parameters, then it may have high variance and low bias.
 Thus, we need to find the right/good balance between bias and variance without overfitting and underfitting the data.
   * Useful links: [Video explanation by Trevor Hastie](https://www.youtube.com/watch?v=VusKAosxxyk) \| [Blog post on towardsdatascience](https://towardsdatascience.com/understanding-the-bias-variance-tradeoff-165e6942b229)
 * **Bootstrapping**<a name="Bootstrapping"></a>: Bootstrapping is the process of dividing the dataset into multiple subsets, with replacement.
 Each subset is of the same size of the dataset and the samples are called bootstrap samples.
 It is used in [bagging](#Bagging).
   * Also see: [Bagging](#Bagging)